 As well as opposition from the Belubula Headwaters Protection Group, local Wiradjuri elders have raised concerns about the mine’s potential impacts on Aboriginal heritage.

-As the McPhillamys Gold Project has been declared a state significant project, it will face a public hearing before the Independent Planning Commission in mid-2021.
+As the McPhillamys Gold Project has been declared a state significant project, it will face a public hearing before the Independent Planning Commission.

 Coal Wastewater Pumped to the Site

 Like much of central-western New South Wales, the area around Blayney has been impacted by recent droughts and is expected to face more frequent and severe droughts as climate change takes hold.
 A 90km-long water pipeline will need to be built to service the McPhillamys Gold Project, drawing surplus water from Centennial Coal’s Angus Place colliery, Springvale Coal Services Operation – which prepares coal for the Mount Piper Power station, near Lithgow – and the Mount Piper Power station itself.
 An average of 13 million litres of water per day is proposed to be brought to McPhillamys.
 The pipeline would have to cross about 15 waterways to get to the project site and three state forests.
 At least four pumping stations will need to be built to pump the water uphill.
 Our client is concerned about contamination risks associated with the piped water.